 Founded in 1834, Henry County is named for Patrick Henry, the Virginia statesman whose “Give Me Liberty or Give Me Death” speech fed the flames of the American Revolution.

 Founded in 1836, Clinton, the county seat, is named for DeWitt Clinton, the New York governor who oversaw the building of the Erie Canal.
 With 80-foot wide streets around the courthouse, Clinton’s town square is the largest in Missouri and fourth largest in the country.
-Clinton is the western end of the Katy Trail, a recreational trail built on the Kansas-Arkansas-Texas Railroad bed.
+Clinton is the western end of the Katy Trail, a recreational trail built on the MIssouri-Kansas-Texas Railroad bed.
 The longest recreational trail in the country, it stretches 237 miles, ending in the St. Louis suburb of St. Charles.
 The Rock Island Spur’s trailhead in Harrisonville connects with the Katy Trail in Windsor.

 A freight train still comes to Clinton once a week to make deliveries.
 Listen for the train whistle and look both ways before crossing the tracks.
 The “exempt” sign at railroad crossings means there are NO warning flashing lights or barrier rails where the train crosses the street.

 Henry County Museum Welcome Video!